 2 Peter/Jude: Richard Bauckham’s WBC is certainly the best I’ve worked with.
 Bauckham’s expertise in Jewish Apocalyptic writings and eschatology make him the best person to comment on these two texts.

 Johanine Epistles: 1 John still holds a special place in my heart.
 My first sermon at Centre Street was on 1 John 1:1-8.
 The first scripture verse I ever memorized was 1 John 5:13.
-The best commentary I have used on the Johanine Epistles is Stephen Smalley’s WBC revised edition, released in 2007.
-It is current, solid, comprehensive, and reliable.
+I prefer Raymond Brown’s mammoth 800 page Anchor Bible volume, which is superb, and still, after 35 years, the most comprehensive and important volume on these relatively short texts.
+Judith Lieu’s recent volume in the NTL series is also a fantastic, more succinct option.
 If you don’t do Greek, Marianne Meye Thompson’s IVPNTC is a very good non-technical option.

 Revelation: Three of my volumes on Revelation standout.
 No one volume gets everything right.
 For an easier to use commentary on the Greek text, Stephen Smalley’s stand alone volume is very solid, though not as comprehensive as G.K.
 Beale and David Aune, but much easier to use, however, he leans a bit too much towards preterism than I like.
 Aune’s 3 volume WBC set is great for contextual issues, and very thorough, but heavy slogging, and the introduction is so detailed, I would think the only readers for whom most of it is relevant would be those doing doctoral research.
 Beale’s NIGTC is a good option; more in-depth than Smalley, but not as overwhelming as Aune.
 While not actually commentaries, Michael Gorman’s Reading Revelation Responsibly and Richard Bauckham’s The Theology of the Book of Revelation are great aids for hermeneutical issues.